If you build it, they will come?

 So how do you do it?

 You have a Facebook page.
 That’s the first step!
-And you have a good amount of likes!
+And you have some likes!
 (Check – Step Two!)
 So how can you translate your page – and supporters – into actively engaged users on your page?

 It’s not that hard – promise.
 Here are 8 easy strategies to use to increase your Comments, Likes and Shares on Facebook.
 The good news is, these same techniques can be used both for your personal page and for a business page.